 - Accumulating small delays, hoping to lull you into missing the statute of limitations deadline for filing a lawsuit;

 - Monitoring your social media accounts, looking for an excuse to claim that you are exaggerating your injuries;

-- Bringing you a settlement agreement to sign while you are still under distress and have no idea how much your claim is worth; or
+- Bringing you a settlement agreement to sign while you are still in distress and have no idea how much your claim is worth; or

 - Trying to blame the accident on you so they can avoid responsibility for paying.